-The presentation of basic earnings per share ("EPS") on the face of the accompanying consolidated statements of operations is computed by dividing net income or loss by the weighted average shares of our common stock outstanding.
+Basic earnings per share ("EPS") is computed by dividing net income or loss attributable to common shareholders by the weighted average shares of our common stock outstanding.
 The calculation of diluted EPS is similar to that for basic EPS, except that the denominator includes dilutive common stock equivalents and the numerator excludes the effects of dilutive common stock equivalents, if any.
 We have shares of restricted stock issued and outstanding that are currently univested.
-Shares of restricted stock are considered participating securities because holders of shares of univested restricted stock are entitled to the same liquidation and dividend rights as the holders of our unrestricted common stock.
-We are required to compute basic and diluted EPS under the two-class method in periods in which we have earnings.
-Under the two-class method, the undistributed earnings for each period are allocated based on the participation rights of both common shareholders and the holders of any participating securities as if earnings for the respective periods had been distributed.
-Because the liquidation and dividend rights are identical, the undistributed earnings are allocated on a proportionate basis.
+Because holders of shares of univested restricted stock are entitled to the same liquidation and dividend rights as the holders of our unrestricted common stock, we are required to compute basic and diluted EPS under the two-class method in periods in which we have earnings.
+Under the two-class method, the undistributed earnings available to common shareholders for each period are allocated based on the participation rights of both common shareholders and the holders of any participating securities as if earnings for the respective periods had been distributed.
 For periods in which we have a net loss we do not use the two-class method as holders of our restricted shares are not obligated to share in such losses.

-Major Customers and Concentration of Credit Risk
+Maior Customers and Concentration of Risk

-The market for our products and services is primarily the offshore oil and gas and renewable industries.
+We offer our products and services primarily in the offshore oil and gas and renewable markets.
 Oil and gas companies spend capital on exploration, drilling and production operations, the amount of which is generally dependent on the prevailing view of future oil and gas prices and volatility, which are subject to many external factors.
 Our customers consist primarily of major and independent oil and gas producers and suppliers, pipeline transmission companies, renewable energy companies and offshore engineering and construction firms.
-We perform ongoing credit evaluations of our customers and provide allowances for probable credit losses.
-The percentages of consolidated revenue from major customers in gard customers of our consolidated revenues) are as follows: 2019 - Petrobras (29%), BP (15%) and Shell (13%); 2018 - Petrobras (28%) and BP (15%); and 2017 - BP (19%), Petrobras (13%) and Talos (10%).
-Most of the concentration of revenues appears in our Well Intervention business.
+We perform ongoing credit evaluations of our customers and provide allowances for credit losses.
+The percentages of consolidated revenue from major customers (those representing 10% or more of our consolidated revenues) are as follows: 2020 - Petrobras (28%) and BP (17%); 2019 - Petrobras (29%), BP (15%) and Shell (13%); and 2018 - Petrobras (28%) and BP (15%).
+Most of the concentration of revenues are in our Well Intervention segment.